 The USAF has yet to release a statement regarding the data breach—more details to follow.

 Though the USAF has yet to release a statement or comment about the data breach, Diachenko's announcement on Twitter reveals that private information involving senior staff, military data containing personally identifiable information (PII), and documents designated for Official Use Only (FOUO) were compromised.
 PII data is defined as any type of data that could be used to ascertain the identity of specific individuals.
 Documents designated as FOUO are exempt from release under the Freedom of Information Act and are treated as confidential, not for the eyes of the general public.

 How Cyber Resilient is the U.S. Air Force?

-The USAF operates a myriad of online entities, including websites for the USAF Academy, USAF ROTC, USAF Thunderbirds, and the Air Force Live Blog, among others.
-Our CSTAR analysis focuses on the USAF's two primary websites: the official af.mil web presence and the Airforce.com marketing and recruiting website.
+The USAF operates a myriad of online entities, including websites for the USAF Academy, USAF ROTC, and the Air Force Live Blog, among others.
+Our CSR analysis focuses on the USAF's two primary websites: the official af.mil web presence and the Airforce.com marketing and recruiting website.

 Don't let undue cyber risk exposure escalate into data breaches and outages.
 Find out today how the world's leading enterprises are using UpGuard's cyber resilience platform to bolster their digital defenses and cyber resilience postures.